Attendance policy

 The reason for an extending funding will be influenced by the circumstances (i.e. child sickness) and when in the term the 21st day (or 31%) of absence of funded hours has occurred. i.e. if sickness or injury fell in the last two weeks of the term that took a child over 20 days of absence, it could be reasonable for the council to fund the child for the full term and the case will be reviewed again at the beginning of the following term.

-Circumstances where the council might consider extending funding for circumstances that prevents the child regularly attending for EEF sessions could include:
+Circumstances where the council might consider extending funding for circumstances that prevents the child regularly attending for Early Education Funding sessions could include, but not limited to:

-• Welfare concerns ( i.e. LAC, in and out of care),
+- Welfare concerns ( i.e. Looked After Children, in and out of care),

 This information is to give an indicator of a valid reason for absence where extending the funded period can be reviewed that would align to clauses 17.8 or 17.9 of the Provider Agreement.

-The decision is to extend funding is done on a case by case basis and individual cases will be reviewed at every half term period.
-The council will ensure the provider and parent is advised.
+The decision to extend funding is done on a case by case basis and individual cases will be reviewed at every half term period.
+The council will ensure the provider is advised.

 5.2 If child absence is not clear or has a valid basis

-The council must be clear in cases where there is no clear or justifiable reason for consistent absence or when reviewing extended periods of absence for EEF, the council has discretion to amend funding to a more appropriate level based against the child attendance for the term.
-Reasons for absence must be within the parameters of those outlined in 5.1.
+Where there is no clear or justifiable reason for consistent absence or when reviewing extended periods of absence for Early Education Funding the council has discretion to amend funding to a more appropriate level based against the child attendance for the term.
+Reasons for absence must be within the parameters of those outlined in section 5.1 (above).

-If a parent offers no explanation or proof of why the child did not attend, or simply kept the child home for extended periods (5.1 notwithstanding) or doing something else other than attending and missing booked for EEF sessions at a childcare provider, such reasons are not deemed justifiable reasons for absence.
+If a parent offers no explanation or proof of why a child did not attend or simply kept the child home for extended periods (5.1 notwithstanding) and missing booked Early Education Funding sessions at an early years provider, such reasons are not deemed justifiable reasons for absence.

-It may also be appropriate for the council to look back at absence in general cases if this has been ongoing issue, but the provider has failed to notify the EEF Finance Team or the council has discovered attendance issues via other methods ( i.e. audit).
-Such cases could mean the council could reclaim back funding if the provider has not adhered to the conditions of the Provider Agreement 2024.
+It may also be appropriate for the council to look back at absence in general cases if this has been ongoing issue, but the provider has failed to notify the Early Education Funding Finance Team or the council has discovered attendance issues via other methods ( i.e. audit).
+Such cases could mean the council could reclaim funding if the provider has not adhered to the conditions of the Provider Agreement 2025.

 The parent declaration form that parents must sign with their childcare provider, advises parents that failure to attend for the hours agreed could mean funding is reduced or removed in full, meaning parents could incur costs at the provider.